puttyman/streamarrfs/README.md

   - A plex account and able to generate a claim token at https://www.plex.tv/claim/ .
   - Fuse v2 (host).
   - Docker & Docker compose v2 (host).
+  - Root access.
+Running the image as a user should be possible with a few tweaks.

 ## Steps (Tested on Ubuntu 22.04 LTS)